glicthe/Projek-1/README.md

-this is a cv project for an assignment contains of HTML, CSS, and the python code for scraping. of course there's also the result of scraping
+this is all of an assignment for proyek 1 include all of meeting